 - Cut your bratwurst into nice size chunks and add them to the beer glaze and stir until fully coated.

-- We served our bratwurst with homemade chunky chips cooked in the acti-fry sprinkled with parmesan, leftover glaze and homemade coleslaw.Enjoy!!!
+- We served our bratwurst with homemade chunky chips cooked in the acti-fry sprinkled with parmesan, leftover glaze to dip the chips in and homemade coleslaw.Enjoy!!!

 Enjoyed this dish?
 Why not check out our recipe page for more.